AkosUzonyi/Tarock/api.md

 Response:
 - 204: Leave successful
 - 401: Authentication is required (using /auth/login)
-- 403: The game session is not in lobby state
 - 404: Game session does not exists
+- 409: The game session is not in lobby state

 ### POST /gameSessions/{gameSessionID}/start

 Starts the game session (if it is in lobby state).
 If the lobby does not contain enough players, bots are added automatically.

 Response:
-- 204: Game session successfully started (or was started already)
+- 204: Game session successfully started
 - 401: Authentication is required (using /auth/login)
 - 403: The authenticated user is not in the lobby
 - 404: Game session does not exists
+- 409: The game session is not in lobby state

 ### GET /gameSessions/{gameSessionID}/chat